wotomg/thunar-fastprint/README.md

 # thunar-fastprint
 The custom printing action for Thunar.
-Еру quick way to print multiple files from Thunar.
+It's a quick way to print multiple files from Thunar.
 You can print some grafical and text files from contex menu in Thunar.
 Just like in Windows.

 ## Installation